Long-Kai/GradAttnHash/README.md

 ## Datasets

-The datasets used in experiments are CIFAR-10, Imagenet and NUSWIDE-81.
+The datasets used in experiments are CIFAR-10, ImageNet and NUSWIDE-81.
-To run the code, it needs to download the images of the datasets and decompress them into corresponding folds in [./data](/data).
+To run the code, it needs to download the images of these datasets and decompress them into corresponding folds in [./data](/data).

 ## Training